Christianity Explained, 1 - God is Good

 For true love to exist there has to be free will otherwise human beings are just robots.
 Adam and Eve, therefore, choose to obey and love God, right up until Satan came onto the scene, and they fell for his deception and obeyed him rather than God’s Word.

 This was a game-changer for the human race.
 They had now passed their God-given authority over the world and themselves to Satan, choose the knowledge of good and evil instead of trusting God's Word and lost the gift of everlasting life and communion with God.

 Question - What Entered the World After Adam and Eve Disobeyed God, and What Did it Cause?

 “Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned:” - Romans 5:12

-Sin was now on earth, which by its very nature caused death.
-This will ultimately lead to our lives and bodies dieing after a certain time span, whereas originally God desired us to be able to live on earth for ever and ever.
+Sin was now on earth, which, by its very nature, caused death.
+This will ultimately lead to our lives and bodies dying after a certain time span, whereas originally, God desired us to be able to live on earth forever and ever.

 God had not changed; He is still a loving and Holy God.
 But there was a problem with sin and disobedience against God which attracts God’s wrath and now placed the human race against Him.